swsugarman/COVID_HousingIsolationFeasibility/README.md

-# What Housing Determinents Affected COVID Case Counts
+# Housing Feasible for Isolation and COVID Case Counts

 ## Introduction